christear/APAIQ_release/README.md

 `genomeCoverageBed -ibam file.bam -split -bg -scale scaled.factor`\
 To get the value of reads per million (RPM), instead of raw count, a scaled factor should be specified.\
-The factor is equal to 1000000/(total unique mapped reads), and it should be caution to use fragment if the data is paired-end.
+The factor is equal to 1000000/(total unique mapped reads), and it should be caution to use '-du' if the data is paired-end.

 ## install APAIQ
 To install the compiled version of APAIQ from conda, we recommend to creat a conda enviroment firstly using\